 But maybe you didn’t know how broadly the idea of “retaliation” can be defined by the U.S. Equal Employment Opportunity Commission, or how many forms retaliation can take and still be legally punishable.

-Retaliation claims are by far the most common claims the EEOC receives, making up about 45% of all claims filed.
-So if you’re being accused of retaliation, you’re certainly not alone.
+Employee retaliation claims are by far the most common claims the EEOC receives, making up about 45% of all claims filed.
+So if you’re being accused of retaliation by a coworker or supervisor, you’re certainly not alone.